Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 6  – Conclusions and Prospects.md

 ## 6.2 Limitations and Outlook

-Although the findings are encouraging, several limitations should be acknowledged.
-First, the analysis relies on publicly available market data (equity prices, balance-sheet items, and Treasury yields), which may not capture private exposures, off-balance-sheet derivatives, or intraday market dynamics.
-Future work could incorporate more granular datasets—such as counterparty-level exposure records or transaction-based repo data—to refine model precision.
+Despite the encouraging empirical findings, several limitations warrant acknowledgment.
+The analysis relies exclusively on publicly available market data—equity prices, financial statement items, and Treasury yields—which may not fully capture private credit exposures, off-balance-sheet derivative positions, or intraday liquidity dynamics.
+Future research could enhance model precision by incorporating more granular datasets, such as bilateral counterparty exposure records, repo transaction data, or credit default swap spreads.

-Second, the **KMV structural assumptions** impose certain simplifications.
-For instance, the default point is approximated as a weighted sum of short- and long-term debt, while asset values are inferred rather than observed.
+The KMV structural framework also imposes certain modeling simplifications.
+The default point is approximated as a linear combination of short- and long-term debt, while asset values are inferred through an iterative procedure rather than directly observed.
+Alternative approaches—such as Merton models with jump-diffusion processes or copula-based frameworks—may better capture tail risk, nonlinear dependencies, and sudden credit events that continuous-time diffusion models underestimate.
-Alternative structural or reduced-form models, such as the Merton–Jump Diffusion or Copula-based approaches, may capture nonlinear dependence and tail risk more effectively.

-Third, the **GARCH(1,1)** specification, though standard, may not fully capture volatility clustering during extreme market events.
-Future research could extend this framework using asymmetric or regime-switching GARCH models to account for volatility asymmetry and contagion effects.

-Finally, while this study focuses on U.S. banks, the model’s applicability could be broadened through **cross-country comparative analysis**.
-Examining the DD distribution across different regulatory regimes—such as European or Asian markets—would help assess the universality and robustness of the GARCH–KMV approach.
+The GARCH(1,1) specification employed in this study, while widely validated, may inadequately represent volatility dynamics during extreme market stress.
+Extensions using asymmetric GARCH variants (such as EGARCH or GJR-GARCH) or regime-switching models could improve the framework's ability to capture leverage effects, volatility persistence asymmetry, and contagion channels during crisis periods.

+The scope of this study is limited to U.S. banking institutions.
+Extending the analysis to a broader cross-country context—encompassing European, Asian, or emerging market financial systems—would provide valuable insights into how regulatory environments, market structures, and accounting standards affect the performance and calibration of the KMV-GARCH model.
+Such comparative research would help assess the framework's robustness and adaptability across diverse institutional settings.
-In conclusion, this research provides a methodological and empirical foundation for incorporating market-based models into counterparty credit risk assessment.
-Further extensions that integrate high-frequency data, advanced volatility structures, and cross-market calibration can contribute to a more adaptive and forward-looking framework for both practitioners and regulators in the evolving landscape of financial risk management.
+This research establishes a methodological and empirical foundation for integrating market-based structural models into counterparty credit risk assessment.
+Future extensions incorporating high-frequency data, sophisticated volatility specifications, and multi-jurisdictional calibration can advance the development of more adaptive and forward-looking risk measurement frameworks, benefiting both financial practitioners and regulatory supervisors in an increasingly complex and interconnected financial landscape.